TBE buffer

 TBE or Tris/Borate/EDTA, is a buffer solution containing a mixture of Tris base, boric acid and EDTA.

 In molecular biology, TBE and TAE buffers are often used in procedures involving nucleic acids, the most common being electrophoresis.
 Tris-acid solutions are effective buffers for slightly basic conditions, which keep DNA deprotonated and soluble in water.
 EDTA is a chelator of divalent cations, particularly of magnesium (Mg2+).
 As these ions are necessary co-factors for many enzymes, including contaminant nucleases, the role of the EDTA is to protect the nucleic acids against enzymatic degradation.
 But since Mg2+ is also a co-factor for many useful DNA-modifying enzymes such as restriction enzymes and DNA polymerases, its concentration in TBE or TAE buffers is generally kept low (typically at around 1 mM).

-More recently discovered substitutes for TBE and TAE buffers for electrophoresis are available.
+According to studies by Brody and Kern, sodium boric acid is a superior and cheaper conductive media for most DNA gel electrophoresis applications.